The 2017 contest deadline has passed. Winning submissions will be announced in early May.

 High School students demonstrate their creativity while sharing important messages on water quality and conservation through the High School Video Contest.

-Ninth, tenth, eleventh and twelfth grade students that attend schools in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties were invited to participate in the 2016 High School Video Contest.
-Students created 30-60 second video PSA focused on the theme, "It's NOT A Sewer!" which explores where storm drains flow and how we can protect the water quality of our rivers, lakes and streams.
+Ninth, tenth, eleventh and twelfth grade students that attend schools in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties were invited to participate in the 2017 High School Video Contest.
+Students are asked to create 30-60 second video PSA focused on the theme, "It's NOT A Sewer!" which explores where storm drains flow and how we can protect the water quality of our rivers, lakes and streams.

 Contest details can be found in the contest guidelines.
 "It's NOT A Sewer!" fact sheet and entry/release form can be found below.